M.Ed. In Educational Leadership-HESAOVERVIEW FAQS

 At the conclusion of the program, candidates will possess the knowledge, skills, and dispositions necessary to lead higher education organizations.
 The core coursework in the master's degree in educational leadership is a meaningful step toward successful leadership for all educational leaders.
 The Higher Education and Student Affairs Concentration coursework prepares students for the unique contexts of leading post-secondary institutions and serving adult learners.

 Higher Education and Student Affairs (HESA) Track

-After completing their coursework, candidates in the Higher Education and Student Affairs Track will be eligible for a variety of leadership positions in post-secondary education, including, but not limited to, placements in various student affairs units, university administration, and college athletics administration.
-The Higher Education Student Affairs Concentration coursework fully adheres to the Council for the Advancement of Standards in Higher Education (CAS) standards for master's level higher education and student affairs professional preparation programs.
+After completing their coursework, graduates from the Master's Degree (M.Ed.) in Educational Leadership with a concentration in Higher Education and Student Affairs (HESA) will be eligible for a variety of leadership positions in post-secondary education, including, but not limited to, placements in various student affairs units, university administration, and college athletics administration.
+The Higher Education Student Affairs concentration coursework fully adheres to the Council for the Advancement of Standards in Higher Education (CAS) standards for master's level higher education and student affairs professional preparation programs.